-The cabinet control logic (CCL) module in a system cabinet or an expander cabinet contains a power LED.
-When this LED is on, the power regulators in the cabinet are receiving 48 VDC power from the DC distribution box.
+The cabinet control logic (CCL) module has a yellow power LED.
+When this LED is on, the CCL module is receiving 48 VDC power from the power regulators.

-Uninterruptible power system (UPS) capability is provided by battery PIUs in the event of a power failure.
-The battery PIUs are mounted in the bottom of the system cabinet and in the battery cabinet(s) and provide about 60 minutes of full system operating time.
+Uninterruptible power system (UPS) capability can be provided by the addition of the optional battery PIU.
+The battery PIU is mounted in the bottom of the system cabinet and provides a minimum of 8 minutes of operating time.
+Nominal full system operating time is 11 minutes.

-Basic Troubleshooting
+For more information: Basic Troubleshooting